infiniflow/infinity/docs/references/pysdk_api_reference.md

 #### Create a table with a multi-vector column only

 :::tip NOTE
-You can build a HNSW index on the multi-vector column to speed up the match_dense search.
+You can build an HNSW index on the multi-vector column to accelerate match_dense search.
 :::

 ```python